Why Senseair's flammable refrigerant sensor is chosen

 In the NDIR method, the greater the distance between the light source and the light-receiving element, the more frequently the light hits the gas molecules.

 Along with this, the detection accuracy also increases, but on the other hand, the size of the sensor itself increases.
 Senseair has established a unique optical path designing technique that reflects light many times inside the sensor, thereby increasing the distance between the light source and the light receiving element despite its compact size.
-This has resulted in a compact and high accuracy Micro-flammable Refrigerant (R32) sensor.
+This has resulted in a compact and high accuracy flammable refrigerant sensors.

 While the regulatory demands are increasingly stringent for sensors, Senseair is able to provide sensors with performance that can comply with standards for accuracy and responsiveness.